cersar/3D_detection/README.md

 1、The orientation loss is not consist with what was discussed the paper.
 2、The number of situations is 256 in this work, whereas it is 64 in the paper.

+This is just a raw version, welcome to share your ideas to improve it!

 Result on kitti:
 ![000031.png](https://raw.githubusercontent.com/cersar/picture/master/000031.png)
 ## Useage: